Headless Horseman: Literature

-Washington Irving's gothic story "The Legend of Sleepy Hollow" features a character known as the Headless Horseman believed to be a Hessian soldier who was decapitated by a cannonball in battle.
+Washington Irving's story "The Legend of Sleepy Hollow" features a character known as the Headless Horseman believed to be a Hessian soldier who was decapitated by a cannonball in battle during the American War of Independence.
+Irving travelled in Germany in 1821 and had become familiar with Dutch and German folklore.
+In particular, the last of the "Legenden von Rübezahl" ('Legends of Rübezahl') from Johann Karl August Musäus's literary retellings of German folktales (Volksmärchen der Deutschen, 1783) is said to have inspired The Legend of Sleepy Hollow.

 Comics

 The comic book series Chopper, written by Martin Shapiro, is a modern-day reimagining of the Headless Horseman.
 It features a headless outlaw biker on a motorcycle who collected the souls of sinners.
 The only people who can see him are those who have consumed a strange new Ecstasy-like drug that triggers their sixth sense and opens a gateway to the afterlife.
 During the hallucinogenic high, any characters who have committed significant sins are hunted by the headless ghost.
-Once the drug wears off, the victim is safe and beyond the Headless Horseman's ghostly reach.
+Once the drug wears off, the victim is safe and beyond the Headless Horseman's reach.

 Film

-The Headless Horseman appears in the "Legend of Sleepy Hollow" segment of The Adventures of Ichabod and Mr. Toad.
+The Headless Horseman appears in "The Legend of Sleepy Hollow" segment of the 1949 film The Adventures of Ichabod and Mr. Toad.
 Just like the story, the Headless Horseman pursues Ichabod Crane which ends with the Headless Horseman throwing his pumpkin head at him.
 While it was mentioned what happened to Ichabod's hat was found near the shattered pumpkin, a rumor was mentioned that he has married a wealthy widow in a distant county with children who look like him.
-This rendition of the Headless Horseman was also featured as one of the villain characters in Disney's House of Mouse.
-In the film the Horseman is depicted as an actual ghost rather than Brom in disguise like in the book.
+While the original story implies that the Horseman was merely Brom Bones in disguise, the film depicts him as an actual ghost.
+This rendition of the Headless Horseman was also featured in the television series House of Mouse in recurring cameo appearances, and in the 2023 short film Once Upon a Studio.